 Athletes for the Arts

 Tickets now available!
-Featuring live performances, inspirational stories, live performances, digital engagement, this live streaming event will include an exciting online auction featuring unique experiences, sports memorabilia and original artwork from athletes and local artists.
+Featuring live performances, inspirational stories, digital engagement, this live streaming event will include an exciting online auction featuring unique experiences, sports memorabilia and original artwork from athletes and local artists.

 All virtual tickets include an annual Maryland Hall membership and the first 75 guests to register will receive a tailgate package with swag from Mission BBQ and Katcef Brothers!